waydeb/PiBot/README.md

 one install python module install script `https://the-monkeys-are.cheatinghow.wtf/install.sh` you'll still need to do ssh yourself
 > `python3 -m pip install -U discord.py PiHole-api disputils`

+> if you want some block lists here you go https://the-monkeys-are.cheatinghow.wtf/bl2.txt all of the lists i use